 When Christian Brommer came to Klagenfurt from California, he brought a subtle, barely noticeable American accent with him.
 We met him to discuss his recent publication on the autonomous and long-duration flight of helicopter-drones, also known as rotorcraft UAS.
 It quickly became clear that the mission time of such small drones, roughly the size of a shoebox is even shorter than one might generally assume.

 The origins of Brommer’s work can be traced back to the time he spent at NASA’s Jet Propulsion Laboratory (JPL) at the California Institute of Technology in Pasadena.
-The department of agricultural sciences and the Robotic Aerial Mobility Group located there are collaborating on a particular study case: Rotorcraft UAS equipped with multispectral cameras are deployed to patrol agricultural land by air.
+The Water & Carbon Cycles Group and the Robotic Aerial Mobility Group located there are collaborating on a particular study case: Rotorcraft UAS equipped with multispectral cameras are deployed to patrol agricultural land by air.
 It is hoped that data collected in this way will allow biologists to determine the condition of the plants.
 To date, this task has been performed by stationary instruments, which have a limited reach, and light aircraft, which lead to significantly higher costs.

 Helicopter-drones can offer an agile and cost-efficient alternative, though they have a disadvantage due to their size.
 Equipped with a battery the size of a typical smartphone, these helicopters can only fly for a few minutes at a time.